DiegoGCR/spigot-machines/README.md

 The BlastFurnace can process 5 iron ingots into 1 steel ingot.

-Assemblers exist yet they have no recipes for now.
+Assemblers exist and they have 3 input hoppers, yet they have no recipes for now.

 ## How do I create a SM?
-1. Obtain the summoner by crafting it with the recipe shown below:
+1. Obtain the summoner by crafting it with the recipes shown below:
 ![Crafting Recipe](https://i.imgur.com/ZF5uQ2k.png)
 2. Right click the summoner to place it.
 (Note: as of now, MFs will only place North of the player) Here is an example setup: